CivilWarTraveler.com Free Info

 Hundreds of Civil War soldiers, most casualties from the Antietam and Monocacy battlefields, are buried here.
 Mass grave for Confederate soldiers established in 1880.
 Francis Scott Key and Barbara Fritchie also are buried in this cemetery, established in the 1850s.
 Open 8 am–dusk.

 Enduring story of the old woman who defied Stonewall Jackson in September 1862 is memorialized in her reconstructed home.
 The tale, romanticized in the famous Whittier poem, is probably not true.
-Call for hours.
+Civil War Trails sign.

 This mountain range extends from the Potomac River and runs the depth of eastern Maryland into Pennsylvania.
 Elements of both armies moved from the Frederick area to the Antietam battlefield over the South Mountain.
 As Lee began concentrating around Sharpsburg, he ordered the gaps defended.
-Federals attacked Crampton's, Fox's and Turner's gaps Sept.
-14, 1862.
-The thin but stubborn Confederate defense had purchased much-needed time for Lee to consolidate.
-Two of the gaps are easily accessible from Frederick or from west of South Mountain.
-It's worth the trip for both the history and the views.
+Federals, trying to relieve the siege at Harpers Ferry, attacked Crampton’s Gap Sept.
+14, 1862, while other Union forces assaulted Fox’s Gap and Turner’s Gap, following Lee’s army.
+The thin but stubborn Confederate defense purchased much-needed time for Lee – both to capture Harpers Ferry and construct a defense near Sharpsburg.

 One of the more unusual Civil War-related parks with the War Correspondent's Arch dominating the pass.
 The arch and nearby area was developed by famed Civil War correspondent George Alfred Townsend, whose pen name was "Gath."
 Markers and maps provide good interpretation of the fighting there and other gaps at South Mountain in 1862.